uktrade/data-hub-frontend/README.md

 **Running with the local API**

 5. The environment variables copied from `sample.env` are set up for running both the frontend and the API using the docker set-up outlined [here](./docs/Docker.md).
 To run the frontend natively, the following variables will need to be changed to:
     ```
     API_ROOT=http://localhost:8000
     REDIS_HOST=localhost
     REDIS_URL=redis://localhost:6379
     ```

-6. Bring up Data Hub API via the `docker-compose up` command or natively, using the instructions outlined in Data Hub API's `README.md`.
+6. Bring up Data Hub API using the instructions outlined in the repository's [`README.md`](https://github.com/uktrade/data-hub-api/blob/develop/README.md).

-7. Go to [Django Admin](http://localhost:8000/admin/add-access-token/) and get an access token.
+7. Go to http://localhost:8000/admin/add-access-token/ to get an access token.
 Add a frontend environment variable `OAUTH2_DEV_TOKEN` and set this as equal to the access token.

 8. Start the node server

+    **In production mode:**

+    ```bash
+    export NODE_ENV=production
+    npm run build && npm start
+    ```
+    This will build static assets beforehand and then run the app.

     **In development mode:**